Anna-Kashyra/Anna-Kashyra/README.md

 🛠️ Have experience with WordPress (maintenance, integrations, REST API)

-🌍  I'm based in Poltava, Ukraine
+🌍  Based in Poltava, Ukraine

 ## 🧰 Tech Stack